AvraamMavridis/react-network-info/README.md

 </NetworkInformation>
 ```

-It provides to the children components the following props:
+It provides to the children/wrapped components the following props:

 | Prop        | Descriptipn     |
 | ------------- |-------------|